Browser does not support script.

 Popular student searches

-Mentoring is a powerful tool, giving students and recent graduates access to an informal 'professional friend', someone with experience within an organisation or business who will help mentees with their career plans, employability, and accessing graduate roles.
+Mentoring is a powerful tool, giving students and recent graduates access to an informal 'professional friend', who will help mentees with their career plans, employability, and accessing graduate roles.

 Southampton Solent University describes the mentoring relationship as informal, mentee-centred and unbiased.
 It’s a partnership which helps the mentee to gain ‘insider’ understanding and knowledge which is vital for their success in the graduate labour market.